Siddhapara/EmployeeRecord/README.md

 Swagger is integrated with this application.
 	URL:http://localhost:9095/swagger-ui.html#/

-please find the testcases are under  Test folder
+please find the testcases under Test folder